hkwu/ghastly/docs/README.md

 Default values may be specified for optional parameters by placing the value after the parameter name followed by a `=` character.

 ```
-- myOptionalParamWithDefault = default : This is a parameter with a default value.
+- optionalParamWithDefault = default : This is a parameter with a default value.
 ```

 Parameters with defaults are automatically turned into optional parameters.

 ```
-myParam = default : This is also an optional parameter.
+param = default : This is also an optional parameter.
 ```

 <p class="warning">